A duality result about special functions in Drinfeld modules of arbitrary rank: Introduction

-It holds a lot of information: for example, as shown in \cite{AP14}, $\omega$ is connected to the explicit class field theory of $\F_q(\theta)$, and its $\F_q^{ac}$-rational values interpolate Gauss-Thakur sums.
-In \cite{Pellarin2011}, Pellarin proved the following identity in $\C\langle t\rangle$, relating $\omega$ to a zeta-like function: where $\tilde{\pi}$ is the \textit{fundamental period} of the Carlitz module.
+This series has various uses: for example, as shown in \cite{AP14} by Anglès and Pellarin, $\omega$ is connected to the explicit class field theory of $\F_q(\theta)$, and its $\FF$\=/rational values interpolate Gauss-Thakur sums.